• Home

 For reasons that only God has chosen to be the holy God who shows mercy.
 In fact, for God, to be holy is to be merciful.
 Obviously, if God had wanted to judge the world and all of us based strictly on our degree of holiness and worthiness, God could quickly, and easily, condemn and reject every single one of us.
 It would just be a question of how and when God would do it.

 But the God of all holiness has chosen mercy as the basis of God's dealings with us, and it is in how merciful we become to one another that we know if we are growing in God's ways and in genuine holiness.
-That's because for us to show genuine mercy is often hard, asking us to replace our wills with God's will, calling on us to do some very hard work in our own hearts, which frankly are often ready to judge others harshly and wish to avoid them.
+That's because for us to show genuine mercy is often hard, asking us to replace our wills with God's will, calling on us to do some very hard work in our own hearts, which frankly are

 Who Belongs?